MohammadAminMasoudi/Product-Matching/README.md

 * `COLUMNS` – mapping of logical names (`title`, `detail`, `category`, `price`) to the actual column names in your Excel sheets.

-## Repro from notebook

-If you want to keep the original Colab notebook, save it as `notebooks/Product_Matching.ipynb`.
-The Python modules in `product_matching/` implement the same logic but in a modular form suitable for reuse and testing.